Find out whether dried cranberries are good for weight loss or not to make sure you actually see results from your efforts.

 You still want to know what sources these calories come from.
 However, this is not the greatest start for dried cranberries.

 Fiber in dried cranberries for weight loss

-Sweetened dried cranberries contain around 5.7 grams of fiber per 100 grams.
+Before going into the benefits of this nutrient category, dried cranberries contain around 5.3 grams of fiber per 100 grams (1).

 Do dried cranberries help you lose weight?

 By now you know that dried cranberries do contain a nice amount of fiber but also a lot of calories and not that many vitamins and minerals.